Lawmakers press FDA to crack down on vaping, protect children

 The lawmakers also slammed the regulators for failing to prove claims that the flavored products help adults wean off smoking.

 “This is the Super Bowl for the FDA’s tobacco effort.
-I’m afraid they’re not ready for primetime.
+I’m afraid they’re not ready for prime time.
 I hope they prove me wrong,” Sen. Richard J. Durbin, an Illinois Democrat at the forefront of the anti-vape effort, told members of the House Oversight Committee.

 Rep. Raja Krishnamoorthi of Illinois and other Democrats on the committee said the FDA’s crackdown on cartridge-based e-cigarettes under the Trump administration didn’t go far enough.
 Too many loopholes remain, he said, including the availability of menthol flavors and disposable products.